JazeBlack/mental-health-datathon/README.md

 ## Features
   - **Phase 1:** We will use an Abstract question like "How have you been feeling lately?", then use NLP techniques to convert the data and use Logistic Regression to identify whether the user has a mental health issue and store it in a variable, then we will ask
     MCQ's questions and based on the responses from the user we will classify it as Binary.
 Then we will use "Exponentially Weighted Moving Average(EWMA)" to assign weights and produce the final output for Phase-1.
+  -
   - **Phase 2:** Multi-class classification using NLP and XGBoost to detect the specific mental disorder by asking 5 abstract questions,out of which atleast 3 questions must be answered.
 We will take this responses and process this text data using NLP techniques and
     apply multiclass classification to get the probabilities of each class getting classified.
 Then we are applying "Soft Voting" to combine all the probabilities to produe the final output for Phase-2.
+  -
   - **Soft Voting and Exponentially Weighted Moving Average (EWMA):** Used to combine predictions and improve classification accuracy.
+  -
   - **User-friendly Interaction:** The system prompts the user with relevant questions, and responses are processed efficiently.
 ---
 ## Datasets Feature Engineering
--**Phase 1:** Handling the MCQ Questionnaire Without a Target Column
+**Phase 1:** Handling the MCQ Questionnaire Without a Target Column
   - The Mental Health Disorder MCQ questionnaire did not initially contain a target column, which is essential for applying Logistic Regression.
 To address this, we leveraged the Upper Confidence Bound (UCB) algorithm, a technique from Reinforcement Learning, to
     perform feature engineering.
 Using UCB, we identified patterns and structured the responses to create a synthetic target column.
 This enabled us to apply Logistic Regression on the engineered data, improving the model’s ability to detect mental health issues based on the questionnaire.

--**Phase 2:** Handling Class Imbalance in Phase 2
+**Phase 2:** Handling Class Imbalance in Phase 2
   - In Phase 2, the dataset used for multi-class classification had a significant class imbalance problem.
 To address this, we established a benchmark of 9000 samples per class.
 For classes with fewer samples, we applied upsampling to increase their representation.
     For over-represented classes, we used downsampling to reduce their size.
 This balanced the dataset, ensuring that our XGBoost model could learn effectively from all classes and improve prediction accuracy.
 ---